epl1000/LTspice_automation/README.md

 button.
 Press **RUN** to run the simulation using the currently loaded model.
 The netlist is updated with the spinner values and the simulation result is plotted.
 After each run a simple schematic derived from the netlist is shown to the right of the plot.
+The schematic now connects the components with wires so the basic node relationships are visible.

 ```bash
 python gui_runtime.py